The University has changed its name. Read more about the renaming of the Ryerson University.

 Grade Point Average (GPA)

-Unless applicants are applying as a Mature student under the Access category, they must have completed a minimum of 3 full years (30 one-semester courses or equivalent) in an undergraduate degree program at a recognized university.
-We will calculate your GPA using your 20 best one-semester (or equivalent) undergraduate degree courses.
+Unless you are applying as a Mature student under the Access category, you must have completed a minimum of 3 full years (30 one-semester courses or equivalent) in an undergraduate degree program at a recognized university.
+We will calculate the cumulative grade point average for all your years of undergraduate study.
 We do not set a minimum GPA requirement for consideration.

 We calculate your GPA using the courses you completed by the end of the summer term in the year you apply.
 We do not recalculate it using the courses you completed during the admission cycle.
 Updated transcripts are not required unless requested.